Online for the 2025-2026 School Year

 Instructor Information:

 I have a Ph.D. in Climatology, an MS in Geography (both from the University of Delaware), and a BS in Meteorology from the University of Kansas.
-I have more than 25 years of experience developing and teaching climatology, physical geography, and environmental science courses at three institutions: University of Kansas (KU), University of Delaware (UD), and Florida Atlantic University (FAU).
+I have more than 26 years of experience developing and teaching climatology, physical geography, and environmental science courses at three institutions: University of Kansas (KU), University of Delaware (UD), and Florida Atlantic University (FAU).

 In addition, I have enjoyed many years of homeschooling by teaching both my own two children and many of their homeschooled friends.

-Course Information and Pedagogy
+Course Information and Pedagogy:

-My basic ideal is for all to learn the subject matter to a mastery level, and that everyone's achievement of mastery will occur at their own pace.
+My basic idea is for all to learn the subject matter to a mastery level, and that everyone's achievement of mastery will occur at their own pace.
 Specifically, this results in a three-fold practice:

-1. students may master and move forward - if they master quickly, there is no need to continuously repeat a mastered skill.
+- students may master and move forward - if they master quickly, there is no need to continuously repeat a mastered skill.

-• Each week students are asked to read, complete a series of interactive quizzes, complete a chapter "test" from the textbook Environmental Science and Sustainability, Sherman and Montgomery,Ed.
+- Each week students are asked to read, complete a series of interactive quizzes, and complete a chapter "test" from the textbook Environmental Science and Sustainability, Sherman and Montgomery, Ed.
 2, 2022 published by WW Norton.

-• All assignments are assigned by weekly modules that will open when the student achieves a certain mastery of the prior material.
+- All assignments are assigned by weekly modules that will open when the student achieves a certain mastery of the prior material.

-• In addition there are College Board Quizzes and Unit Tests.
+- In addition, there are College Board Quizzes and Unit Tests.
 College Board content cannot be repeated.

-• We spend the last 3 to 4 weeks before the AP Exam reviewing for the exam.
+- We spend the last 3 to 4 weeks before the AP Exam reviewing for the exam.

 Technical Requirements:

-• Computer, internet access, e-mail, and Zoom capability
+- Computer, internet access, e-mail, and Zoom capability

-• Scanner or digital camera
+- Scanner or digital camera

-• Class will be housed in Canvas
+- The class will be housed in Canvas

 Who Should Apply: